200406-java-react-usf/demos/notes/sql.md

 ## Table Expressions

 A table expression computes a table.
-The table expression contains a [FROM](https://www.postgresql.org/docs/11/queries-table-expressions.html#QUERIES-FROM) clause that is optionally followed by [WHERE](https://www.postgresql.org/docs/11/queries-table-expressions.html#QUERIES-WHERE), [GROUP BY and HAVING](https://www.postgresql.org/docs/11/queries-table-expressions.html#QUERIES-GROUP) clauses.
+The table expression contains a [`FROM`](https://www.postgresql.org/docs/11/queries-table-expressions.html#QUERIES-FROM) clause that is optionally followed by [`WHERE`](https://www.postgresql.org/docs/11/queries-table-expressions.html#QUERIES-WHERE), [`GROUP BY` and `HAVING`](https://www.postgresql.org/docs/11/queries-table-expressions.html#QUERIES-GROUP) clauses.
 Trivial table expressions simply refer to a table on disk, a so-called base table, but more complex expressions can be used to modify or combine base tables in various ways.

 ---